DsiahrzComputhink/Damien---PythonThinker3/CT08 Python/ARCHIVE/README.txt

 The archive.py contains a few functions that are mainly for aesthetics.
 Please note that the timing may not be accurate

-Also, any files with [example].txt in any of the lessons is subject to change as the code will alter the files
+Also, any files with [FILENAME].txt in any of the lessons is subject to change as the code will alter the files

 # EXAM RELATED
     Mid Semester Practical [9/3/2025]